**Note: this is an ongoing blog which is updated as new information becomes available.

 In Wisconsin, 10 Republican leaders signed fraudulent documents on December 14th, claiming to be the state's representatives to the electoral college.
 They were not.
-Emerging information appears to indicate their actions were part of a Republican plan enacted in several states to overthrow the results of the 2020 presidential election during the counting of electoral votes on January 6th.
+Information shows their actions were part of a Republican plan enacted in several states to overthrow the results of the 2020 presidential election during the counting of electoral votes on January 6th.

 As part of the Electoral College process, governors from each state are required to sign a formal "certificate of ascertainment," verifying that the statewide winner's slate of electors are the state's legitimate electors.
 These electors then sign a second certificate, formally affirming their votes for president.

 These documents are sent to the National Archives in Washington, DC, which processes them before they are sent onto Congress, where they would be formally counted on January 6.

 Dan Kelly, who is now one of two candidate for the Wisconsin Supreme Court, was instrumental in this fraudulent elector's scheme.
 You can read more about his role below.

 It is important to understand that at the time the state's electors met, all litigation that could have possibly overturned the election results had been settled at this point.
 Court cases to determine the outcome of the election had all ruled that Joe Biden won Wisconsin.
 There was no question about the outcome of the election in Wisconsin and who the rightful electoral voters were.
 Joe Biden was the winner and the Democratic slate were our state's duly appointed electors to the Electoral College.
 The only question about the election was in the mind of MAGA Republicans.
 Legally the outcome had been decided and the results certified.